ashishc3090/Telecom-Churn-Group-Case-Study/README.md

 .Model Evaluation .Prepare Model for Predictor variables selection (Prepare multiple models & choose the best one)

 Finally we need to give best Summarize to the company

+Contact
+Created by [@ashishc3090] - feel free to contact me!